Iguinho94CP/Flask-basic/README.md

 # Flask-basic
 This is flask starter template with one blueprint registered (main).
 Environment variables are in separate file(.env).
 Config variables are loaded using python-dotenv which is recommended way.
+Application factorie is used, you can have multiple instances of the same application running in the same application process.

 ### How to use it: